raynaharrisphd/raynaharrisphd.github.io/_posts/2024-08-07-yoga-lafuerza.md

 **When:** Wednesday, August 7, 2024 from 9:30 AM  - 12:30 PM
 **Where:** Frog Lake Backcountry Huts, Truckee CA  [Details](https://www.truckeedonnerlandtrust.org/frog-lake-huts)

+## Handout

+Here is the handout I made for the workshop for journalling and for future reference.

+<object data="/assets/pdfs/lafuerzalatinayoga.pdf" width="1000" height="1000" type='application/pdf'></object>

 ## Class Outline